 Can MOC points be removed if they were awarded in error?

 Yes.
 CME providers can request removal of MOC points that were previously awarded in error, but only within the current calendar year (points cannot be removed from prior calendar years).
 You will receive an email notification with the subject line “MOC Points Removed,” advising you to contact the activity provider if you have questions about why the points were removed.
-You may also see negative points or zero points displayed in your MOC Activity Report when MOC points have been removed.
+You may also see negative points or zero points displayed in the My Activities section of your Physician Portal when MOC points have been removed.

 Why isn't my CME activity registered for MOC points?